paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 This Act, referred to in subsec. (g)(1), is the Victims of Trafficking and Violence Protection Act of 2000, Pub.
 L. 106–386, Oct.
 28, 2000, 114 Stat.
 1464, as amended.
 For complete classification of this Act to the Code, see Short Title note set out under [section 7101 of this title](./chapter-078-trafficking-victims-protection.md#section-7101) and Tables.

+[Section 7102(9)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102/9/A&num=0&edition=prelim), referred to in subsec. (g)(2), was redesignated [section 7102(11)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102/11/A&num=0&edition=prelim) by Pub.
+L. 115–427, § 2(1), Jan.
+9, 2019, 132 Stat.
+5503.

 #### Amendments
 2019—Subsec. (a).
 Pub.
 L. 115–425, § 301(1), amended subsec. (a) generally.
 Prior to amendment, text read as follows: “To carry out the purposes of sections 7103(e), 7103(f) and 7107 of this title, there are authorized to be appropriated to the Secretary of State $2,000,000 for each of the fiscal years 2014 through 2017.
-In addition, there are authorized to be appropriated to the Office to Monitor and Combat Trafficking $1,500,000 for additional personnel, including regional trafficking in persons officers, for each of the fiscal years 2008 through 2011 for each of the fiscal years 2008 through 2011”.
+In addition, there are authorized to be appropriated to the Office to Monitor and Combat Trafficking $1,500,000 for additional personnel, including regional trafficking in persons officers, for each of the fiscal years 2008 through 2011 for each of the fiscal years 2008 through 2011.”

 Subsec. (b)(1).
 Pub.
 L. 115–425, § 301(2), substituted “$19,500,000 for each of the fiscal years 2018 through 2021, of which $3,500,000 is authorized to be appropriated for each fiscal year for the National Human Trafficking Hotline.” for “$14,500,000 for each of the fiscal years 2014 through 2017”.